 Expenses are a necessary part of many employees lives.
 While the process for reporting can be different from employer-to-employer, the end result is that there is typically an employee reimbursement process in place for expenses paid for or incurred by the employee during the course of business.

-For those of you that are looking into making your expense tracking & reporting a little bit easier, we’d like to suggest Everlance.
+For those of you that are looking into making your company expense tracking & reporting a little bit easier, we’d like to suggest Everlance.

 Everlance is an iOS & Android app that automatically tracks mileage, expenses & revenue.
 In the case of employee expenses, this means that you could not only track any business mileage incurred during the trip but your expenses as well.
 You can manually add hotels, parking, meals, entertainment – all of it.